1 New England Executive Park, Ste 350

 About the COMSOL product line

-COMSOL Multiphysics® is a scientific-software environment for the modeling and simulation of any physics-based system.
-A particular strength is its ability to account for multiphysics phenomena.
-Optional modules add discipline-specific tools for interfacing CAD, chemical engineering, earth science, electromagnetics, heat transfer, MEMS, and structural mechanics.
-Other products include COMSOL Reaction Engineering Lab®, which allows users to model reacting systems.
-The COMSOL products are available for the Windows, Linux, Solaris, and the Macintosh operating systems.
+COMSOL Multiphysics is the first software environment to provide scientists, engineers, and researchers with integrated, best-in-class technology for modeling, simulating, and discovering any system with both single or multiple physics phenomena.
+A broad range of discipline-specific modules extends the COMSOL environment for chemical engineering, earth science, electromagnetics, heat transfer, MEMS, and structural mechanics applications.
+COMSOL also offers the COMSOL Reaction Engineering Lab®, which allows users to model reacting systems.
+COMSOL products are available for the Windows, Linux, Solaris, and the Macintosh operating systems.
 Full details about COMSOL Multiphysics and related products are available at www.comsol.com.

 About the COMSOL Group

-COMSOL was founded in 1986 in Stockholm, Sweden, and has grown to include offices in the Benelux countries, Denmark, Finland, France, Germany, Italy, Norway, Switzerland, the United Kingdom, and in the US with offices in Burlington, MA, Los Angeles, CA, and Palo Alto, CA. Additional information about the company is available at www.comsol.com.
+COMSOL was founded in 1986 in Stockholm, Sweden, and has grown to include offices in the Benelux, Denmark, Finland, France, Germany, Italy, Norway, Switzerland, the United Kingdom, and a US presence with offices in Burlington, MA, Los Angeles, CA, and Palo Alto, CA. Additional information about the company is available at www.comsol.com.

-COMSOL, COMSOL Multiphysics, COMSOL Reaction Engineering Lab and FEMLAB are registered trademarks of COMSOL AB.
+COMSOL, COMSOL Multiphysics, COMSOL Reaction Engineering Lab, and FEMLAB are registered trademarks of COMSOL AB.
+SolidWorks is a registered trademark of SolidWorks Corporation.
 Other products or brand names are trademarks or registered trademarks of their respective holders.